Home » Blog » Import Emails » How to Import MBOX to Exchange Server?- Safe Guide

 ImportExportTools add-on

-4. Then, use add-on to import MBOX to Thunderbird local folders.
+4. Then, use the add-on to import MBOX to Thunderbird local folders.

 Migrate MBOX files to Exchange Server